Jacob L. Devers: Retirement and post-military career

 Devers was given mandatory retirement on his 62nd birthday, 30 September 1949.
-Devers and his wife, Georgie, decided to buy a farm in Herndon, West Virginia, although they retained their "Yellow House" in Georgetown, Virginia, where Georgie had resided during the war.
+Devers and his wife, Georgie, decided to buy a farm in Herndon, West Virginia, although they retained their "Yellow House" in Georgetown, District of Columbia, where Georgie had resided during the war.
 Devers settled into the role of a cattle rancher.
 He hired Curtis and Beatrix Murphy as handyman and cook.
 When he discovered that they owed $2,000 in hospital bills, he paid it for them and never accepted repayment.
 They continued working for him until his death.

 Finding that the life of a rancher did not sufficiently hold his interest, Devers accepted a job as managing director of the American Automobile Association Foundation for Traffic Safety.
 He hired Dorothy Benn as his executive assistant.
 The job mostly involved fund-raising, which Devers did not enjoy, and he left when a better opportunity as technical assistant to the president of Fairchild Aircraft presented itself in 1950.
 He successfully lobbied the U.S. Air Force to buy the Fairchild C-123 Provider.
-He was also a strong advocate of Fairchild's AR-15 rifle, which he maintained was a much better weapon than the Army's M14 rifle, which he described as "obsolescent."
-As the M16 rifle, the AR-15 would ultimately supplant the M14.
+He was also a strong advocate of Fairchild's AR-15 rifle, which he maintained was a much better weapon than the Army's M14 rifle, which he described as "obsolescent".
+As the M16 rifle, the AR-15 ultimately supplanted the M14.